react-sfc/react-sfc-proposal/README.md

 - Have easy upgrade paths to go from a basic component to dynamic styles, or add state, or extract graphql dependencies
 - Reduce verbosity without sacrificing readability

+This probably means that a successful React SFC should be a superset of normal React: you should be able to rename any `.js` and `.jsx` file and it should "just work", before taking advantage of any new features.

 ## In 1 image

 ![image](https://user-images.githubusercontent.com/6764957/89126435-3c8c9900-d518-11ea-93b2-9f2f7df14db5.png)